deepsea-inria/deepsea-web/pbench/pbench.md

 `pplot` is to enable rapid experimentation with parallel codes in the early stages of an experimental study.
-In addition, we implemented a library to play the complementary role: that is, to provide a set of core functions that we could use to write scritps to automate complex experimental evaluations of parallel codes.
+In addition, we implemented a library to play the complementary role: that is, to provide a set of core functions that we could use to write Caml scripts to automate complex experimental evaluations of parallel codes.
 Our goal for these scripts is to make it as pain free as we could for us and others to repeat experiments that we report in our research papers.

 In [a related research effort](#wi), we have studied a lightweight performance-analysis technique for understanding the speedups obtained